 |Level #||TOEFL Speaking Section||IELTS Speaking Section||PTE Speaking Section||ELPE Oral Exam|

-Departments have the option to request alternative certification from the Graduate and Professional School on behalf of an international graduate student who wishes to serve in a teaching position.
+Departments have the option to request alternative certification from the Graduate and Professional School on behalf of international graduate students who wish to serve in a teaching position.

 - An international graduate student who has received a baccalaureate degree following four years of study at an accredited institution located in the United States qualifies for alternative certification.
 Texas A&M requires an official transcript submitted to the Office of Admissions denoting the degree conferral date.
 Please Note: An international graduate student holding a master’s degree from an accredited U.S. institution qualifies for verification, but not certification.

 - Departments can request alternative certification for an international graduate student who is a citizen of certain English-speaking countries listed under required documents on the Office of Admissions website.